Kizhakku Vaasal

 Kizhakku Vaasal is a 1990 Indian Tamil-language romantic drama film directed and co-written by R. V. Udayakumar.
 The film stars Karthik, Revathi and Khushbu.
 It was released on 12 July 1990 and ran for over 175 days in theatres.
-In 1992, the film was remade in Hindi as Mere Sajana Saath Nibhana and in Kannada as Sindhoora Thilaka.
-In 1995, it was remade in Telugu as Chilakapachcha Kaapuram.
+The film was remade in Hindi as Mere Sajana Saath Nibhana, in Kannada as Sindhoora Thilaka (both 1992) and in Telugu as Chilakapachcha Kaapuram (1995).